AlfrescoArchive/acs-deployment-aws/README.md

 ## How to deploy ACS Cluster on AWS
 ### Prerequisites
 * You need a hosted zone e.g. example.com.
-See [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
+See the AWS documentation on [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
-* An SSL certificate for the Elastic Load Balancer and the domains in the hosted zone [Creating SSL Cert](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/ssl-server-cert.html)
+* An SSL certificate for the Elastic Load Balancer and the domains in the hosted zone.
+See the AWS documentation on [Creating SSL Certificates](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/ssl-server-cert.html).
-* For some of the images from the Helm installation access to [Alfresco's repository in quay.io](https://quay.io/repository/alfresco) is required.
+* Protected Docker images from Quay.io are used during the Helm deployment.
+You need access to a secret with credentials to be able to pull those images.
+Alfresco customers can request their credentials by logging a ticket at https://support.alfresco.com.

 ### Permissions
 Ensure that the IAM role or IAM user that creates the stack allows the following permissions: